-9Consultation documents were approved at the National Park Authority meeting on the 17th May 2017.
-Closing date for comment was the 21st July 2017.
+Consultation documents were approved at the National Park Authority meeting on the 17 May 2017.
+Closing date for comment was the 21 July 2017.

-10 Regulation 16A added under the Town and Country Planning (Local Development Plan) (Wales) (Amendment) Regulations 2015
+Regulation 16A added under the Town and Country Planning (Local Development Plan) (Wales) (Amendment) Regulations 2015

-11Consultation documents were approved at the National Park Authority meeting on the 17th May 2017.
-Closing date for comment was the 21st of July 2017
+Consultation documents were approved at the National Park Authority meeting on the 17 May 2017.
+Closing date for comment was the 21 July 2017